sheybanifar/cli-explorer/README.md

-* help the user for first-use navigating
+* help the user for first-use navigation
+* sort returned contents of Path.iterdir()